NovemberW/cubtest/README.md

 # cubtest
-A portable open source testframework for C
+A portable, open source test framework for C

-Cubtest ist derived from the urgent need for a C-Testframework for the Cubesat currently under development by the TU Darmstadt Spacetechnology e. v. (http://tudsat.space/).
+Cubtest ist derived from the urgent need for a C-Test framework for the Cubesat currently under development by the TU Darmstadt Space Technology e. v. (http://tudsat.space/).

-After evaluating available open source solutions we found it to be more easy to write a new one that is tailored to our needs.
+After evaluating available open source solutions we found it to be easier to write a new one that is tailored to our needs.

-Combined with our strict open source (& knowledge) philosophy it was decided to outsource the framework into a separate project and as such make it available under GPL v3.
+Combined with our strict open source (& knowledge) philosophy, it was decided to outsource the framework into a separate project and as such make it available under GPL v3.

-Cubtest is ment to provide a very simple and usable approach to the problem of testing in C, especially on embedded plattforms such as CubeSats.
+Cubtest is meant to provide a very simple and usable approach to the problem of testing in C, especially on embedded platforms such as CubeSats.

 Q: Sure, but what can it do ?

 A: It can:

-- Provide a wide variaty of assert Funktions
+- Provide a wide variety of asserting Functions
-- Provide basic scheme for reports of testruns
+- Provide the basic scheme for reports of test runs
 - Make it easier to use problem specific automation solutions

-And most importend of all
+And most important of all

 - Be easy to adapt to your project